max-kay/bachelor_thesis/report/main.typ

 The basis for the vector space can then be given in terms of these vectors.
 However, in crystallography the basis is sometimes given in terms of combinations of these vectors for an easier description of symmetries in the crystal structure.
-Since we aren't concerned about the orientation of the space we can give the basis in terms of the length of the basis vectors $a, b, c$ and the angles between them $alpha, beta, gamma$ known as fractional coordinates.
+Since we are not concerned about the orientation of the space we can give the basis in terms of the length of the basis vectors $a, b, c$ and the angles between them $alpha, beta, gamma$ known as fractional coordinates.

 The metric tensor $G$ can be calculated from these values in the following way: